mkudija/blog/content/articles/2020-09-25-pilot-watch.md

 To save from needed to divide or multiply by 60 to convert between hours and minutes, we instead use **60** or **MPH** at the 12 o'clock position as the index rather than the **10**.

 Distance (or amount, like gallons) is show on the outer bezel, time in minutes on the inner bezel, and the rate in distance per hour at the **60** position.
-I remmber this as follows:
+I remember this as follows:

 - **Rate** at the top
 - **Time** in minutes on the inner bezel (closest to the hands of the watch that tell time)